-Anyone exposed to a highly traumatic situation with the potential to cause injury or death can develop diagnosable symptoms of the mental health condition called post-traumatic stress disorder, or PTSD.
-However, for a number of reasons, men have PTSD risks that differ from those found in women.
-In addition, men who develop the disorder can experience symptoms that differ from those found in their female counterparts.
-This fact makes a men’s treatment center a possible option for effective PTSD care for men.
+Anyone exposed to a highly traumatic event or situation with the potential to cause injury or death can develop diagnosable symptoms of the mental health condition called post-traumatic stress disorder (PTSD).
+However, men have PTSD risks that differ from women for several reasons.
+In addition, post-traumatic stress disorder in men typically involves symptoms that differ from those of their female counterparts.
+These facts make a men’s treatment center an ideal option in seeking effective care for PTSD in men.

 The potential for the onset of PTSD arises because life-threatening situations can overwhelm your body’s built-in anti-stress coping mechanisms.
 Common examples of these overwhelming situations include:

 - Involvement in major natural or manmade disasters

 - Personal exposure to combat situations, even as a non-combatant

 Symptoms of post-traumatic stress can appear shortly after trauma exposure.
 However, you don’t actually have PTSD unless those symptoms are still present after a minimum of 30 days later.
 Short-term damaging stress reactions fall under a second diagnosable condition called acute stress disorder.